 About Me

 I am a psychologist, academic and author.
-For nearly 20 years I have been researching bullying behaviour in the U.K. and U.S. I am best known for my early work on homophobic bullying which took place at a time when many organisations (including the UK’s leading LGB organisations) were not interested.
+For21 years I have been researching bullying behaviour in the U.K. and U.S. I am best known for my early work on homophobic bullying which took place at a time when many organisations (including the UK’s leading LGB organisations) were not interested.
 More recently I have become known for my work on bystander mental health which was cited by Arne Duncan, U.S. Secretary of Education in a speech in September 2011.

-Prior to moving to London, I was a member of the Scottish Government’s advisory panel, the LGBT Hearts and Minds Agenda Group, and also served as a diversity advisor for Lothian and Borders Police helping them reinvigorate the remote reporting scheme for hate crimes.
+Between 2006 and 2008, I was a member of the Scottish Government’s advisory panel, the LGBT Hearts and Minds Agenda Group, and also served as a diversity advisor for Lothian and Borders Police helping them reinvigorate the remote reporting scheme for hate crimes.

 As a psychologist my work has been recognised at many levels and I have been honoured by both the British Psychological Society and the American Psychological Association: